js-jslog/harpguru/packages/harpstrata/README.md

 The matrix at the centre of this table is analogous to one of the representations being discussed.
 Each hole has multiple possible interactions, and each possible interaction will yield a particular scale degree note.

-This matrix represents the first 4 holes of a major diatonic harmonica being played in first position.
+This matrix represents the first 4 holes of a richter tuned harmonica being played in first position.

 ### HarpMatrix contract